Lechia Gdańsk: Club sponsors and kit manufacturers

-It is important to note that sometimes there is an overlap between the years and when there are different club sponsors and kit manufacturers.
+Sometimes there is an overlap between the years and when there are different club sponsors and kit manufacturers.
 This is due to the fact that in the late 1990s and early 2000s it was common for Lechia to wear multiple kits made by different manufactures in the same season.
 For example, during the 2003–04 season Lechia wore kits manufactured by wit-sport, Legea, Erima, and kits that were self-made.